Beef Stroganoff

 This post may contain affiliate links.
 Please read our disclosure policy.

-This one-pan beef stroganoff is a classic recipe like you’ve never had it before!
-It has the juiciest seared steak bites wrapped in silky sour cream mushroom gravy, served over egg noodles.
-We also love it over a mountain of mashed potatoes!
+This one-pan beef stroganoff is a classic recipe as you’ve never had it before!
+It has the juiciest seared steak bites wrapped in silky sour cream mushroom gravy, served over egg noodles or mashed potatoes!

 Photo beef stroganoff in a bowl garnished with parsley and a fork in the bowl.

-Beef stroganoff is one of those retro recipes that I’ll never get tired of.
-Just like Salisbury steak, it had me at mushroom sauce!
+Beef stroganoff is one of those retro recipes, like a good ol’ Swiss steak or goulash, that I’ll never get tired of.
+Similar to Salisbury steak, it had me at mushroom sauce!
 This beef stroganoff with egg noodles is one of my favorite meals on a cozy weeknight.
-It comes down to perfectly seared beef that stays juicy, and a cream sauce brimming with savory caramelized mushrooms that must (MUST) be prepared in the same pan.
-I don’t make the rules.
+It comes down to perfectly seared beef that stays juicy, and a cream sauce brimming with savory, caramelized mushrooms, all prepared in the same pan.

 Why You’ll Love This Beef Stroganoff Recipe

 • One pan.
 You’ll cook your beef and stroganoff sauce in the same skillet.
-I realized a long time ago that this is essential for flavor, but as a bonus, clean-up is quick.
+I realized a long time ago that this is essential for flavor.
+And, clean-up is quick.

 • Juicy beef.
-The trick to the perfect beef stroganoff is searing the beef quickly beforehand.
-It’s SO easy to do and it’s what keeps the steak in this recipe juicy and tender.
-Say it with me: No dry and chewy beef in our stroganoff!
+The trick to the perfect stroganoff is searing the beef quickly.
+It’s what keeps the steak juicy and tender.

 • Flavor-packed.
-There’s also no bland, flavorless stroganoff sauce here.
 The creamy sour cream gravy is built on layers of flavor from the beef, mushrooms, and white wine, thickened with flour.
-It’s rich, beefy, and so satisfying.
+It’s rich, beefy, and similar to my dinner-party-ready beef tenderloin with mushroom gravy

 Ingredients for beef stroganoff with text labels overlaying each ingredient.